-Emotional Competencies (continued) Behaviors to Decrease Instructional and Preventative Strategies Individualized Strategies Difficulty showing or lacking empathy or understanding of emotions Consider the developmental age (not chronological) of the children in your class-empathy isn't able to happen until after about 36mo developmentally but can be taught long before Teach about emotions - what do they look like/feel like/mean Read books, stories, and social scripts about emotions Roleplay emotions, what they mean, and how to handle them Teach empathy by practicing caring for baby dolls Model talking about emotions and being empathetic Build relationship with the child (examples below) Use a mirror to talk about/teach emotions Notice-your mouth is going like this, your eyebrows are going like this, your hands are in a fist like this, you seem angry (this should be in a calm and non- judgmental way) Model empathy with the child Help the child notice how they affect others- look at their face, their face is saying that they do not like it when you take the toy Difficulty waiting for attention or reinforcement Consider the developmental age of the children and set expectations that are appropriate for each child's developmental level Model, teach, and practice how to gain the attention of others Use social scripts and role-play to practice gaining attention Make time throughout the day to connect with each child Have pictures of each child's family available for the children to access when they are missing someone Greetings and goodbyes built into the daily routine Specifically build times throughout the day to make a one-on-one connection with the child Have that child be a helper to others and provide attention and praise for helpful actions.
-Join in play with the child and invite them to enter a play scheme with you and peers.
-Gently remind (verbally and visually) the child about "waiting", then make sure the wait time is short and that attention is positive and rewarding Express understanding that waiting is hard, praise efforts, and make sure that wait time is reduced Talk to the child and initiate conversations and activities based on the child's interests, family, pets
+Emotional Competencies (continued) Behaviors to Decrease Instructional and Preventative Strategies Individualized Strategies Difficulty showing or lacki empathy or understanding emotions Consider the developmental age (not chronologic children in your class-empathy isn't able to happ about 36 months developmentally but can be tau before.
+Teach about emotions - what do they loo like/mean.
+Read books, stories and social scripts emotions.
+Role-play emotions, what they mean at handle them.
+Teach empathy by practicing caring dolls.
+Model talking about emotions and being en en until after ight long k like/feel s about nd how to g for baby Build relationship with the child (examples below) Use a mirror to talk about/teach emotions Notice-your mouth is going like this, your eyebrows are going like this, your hands are in a fist like this, you seem angry (this should be in a calm and nonjudgmental way) Model empathy with the child Help the child notice how they affect others- look at their face, their face is saying that they do not like it when you take the toy Difficulty waiting for attent reinforcement tion or Consider the developmental age of the children a expectations that are appropriate for each child's developmental level.
+Model, teach and practice h attention of others.
+Use social scripts and role-p gaining attention.
+Make time throughout the day with each child.
+Have pictures of each child's far for the children to access when they are missing Greetings and goodbyes built into the daily routin s now to gain the lay to practice to connect nily available someone.
+Specifically build times throughout the day to make a one-on-one connection with the child.
+Have that child be a helper to others and provide attention and praise for helpful actions.
+Join in play with the child and invite them to enter a play scheme with you and peers Gently remind (verbally and visually) the child about "waiting", then make sure the wait time is short and that attention is positive and rewarding.
+Express understanding that waiting is hard, praise efforts and make sure that wait time is reduced.
+Talk to the child and initiate conversations and activities based on the child's interests, family, pets, etc. Join in activities and play Take a Closer Look KEEP CALM AND BE PROACTIVE Florida Early (FELDS) and related to bui information to developmenta the attached document are based on Learning and Developmental Standards provide information about specific topics Iding relationships and provide o further your understanding of the al needs of young children.
+Addressing in the Classroom • G • Exp Have s for Building Teacher-child Relationships Set to know each child individually press empathy, comfort and safety • e a positive attitude • Set ectations, encourage and support